-In the end, the merchant category code of the business whose charges you place on the card will determine if a charge is eligible to be erased.
-Take Disney tickets for example: if they are bought directly from Disney, they do not code as travel and cannot be erased with Arrival miles.
-However, if you buy them from a broker like Undercover Tourist, they can code as travel and can be covered with your miles.
+The merchant category code of the business determines if a charge qualifies for a statement credit.
+Take Disney tickets for example; if they are purchased directly from Disney, they do not code as travel and cannot be erased with Arrival Miles.
+However, if you buy them from a broker like Undercover Tourist, they do code as travel and can be covered with your miles.

 To redeem miles, you log in to your online Barclays account and head to the Rewards and Benefits center.
 There, you can select “Travel Statement Credits” which will bring you to the following screen:

 Any eligible travel charges over $100 from the last 120 days will show as redemption eligible.
-Select that charge and confirm using your miles to cover the charges.
-Free travel couldn't be any simpler.
+Select the purchase you want to credit and confirm using your miles to cover the charges.
+Free travel couldn't be any easier.

-If you're already thinking this card is excellent, there's an additional benefit which makes it even better.
-Any time you redeem your Arrival miles, you'll receive 5% of the redeemed miles back in your account.
-This makes the card effectively earn 2.1% cash back on all purchases, every day.
+Any time you redeem your Arrival Miles for a travel purchase, you receive 5% of the redeemed miles back in your account.
+This means the card effectively earns 2.1% cash back on all purchases, every day.

 If you travel enough, you know things can go south from time to time.
 The Arrival Plus has built-in travel protections which can help you ease the financial and mental strain when tough situations happen.
 The card offers baggage delay protection, trip cancellation/interruption protection, trip delay protection and secondary rental car collision damage waivers.

-If you're an international traveler, you're going to run into expenses beyond your lodging and plane tickets.
-The Arrival Plus gives you the perfect avenue to prevent these charges from coming out of your pocket by redeeming Arrival miles.
-Starting with 70,000 miles and no annual fee means now is the time to pick up this card along with all of its travel benefits for the international jet-setter.
+If you're an international traveler, you're going to run into expenses beyond your lodging and plane tickets that can't be covered by traditional rewards programs.
+The Arrival Plus provides the perfect avenue to prevent these charges from coming out of your pocket by redeeming Arrival Miles.
+The current offer of 70,000 bonus miles and no annual fee for the first year make right now the ideal time to pick up this card along with all of its travel benefits.